syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ![DataGrid with customized height and width](SfDataGrid_images/Loading_with specific_height_and_width.png)

-N> Set the [HorizontalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HorizontalOptions.html) and [VerticalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOptions.html) for the grid accordingly.
-When the `SfDataGrid` doesn't obtain finite size from its parent to layout in the View, the predefined `MinimumHeightRequest` and `MinimumWidthRequest` which is 300 will be acquired.
+N> Set [HorizontalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HorizontalOptions.html) and [VerticalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOptions.html) to grid accordingly.
+When the `SfDataGrid` doesn't obtain finite size from its parent to layout in the View, the predefined `MinimumHeightRequest` and `MinimumWidthRequest`, which is 300, will be acquired.

 ## Linker issue in Xamarin.Forms.iOS